 NeCoSiFaRe = $35,000 x 70% = $24,500

-Believe it or not - even with this being our preferred mode of pricing - it can still be difficult to pin down.
+Believe it or not - even with this being a preferred mode of pricing - it can still be difficult to pin down.
 On top of that it does have quite a few assumptions (and therefore inherent flaws) that even a child can punch holes through.
 However, in our humble opinion, it is the most binary, intelligible and conclusive way to provide a comprehensive cost for a project.
 Below, we will address some of the formidable factors that could weigh on the inked price tag.

 V E C T O R S ::